What is the Best Free Web Font for Readability

-OK, I admit it, it took me a long time to test and find out (years actually) but finally
+OK, I admit it: it took me a long time to test and find out (years actually)! but

 “Didact Gothic is a sans-serif font designed to present each letter in the form most often used in elementary classrooms.
 This makes it suitable for literacy efforts.”

-Some people recommend it as a Century Gothic alternative for the Web so it’s not completely far off.
+Some people recommend Didact Gothic as a Century Gothic alternative for the Web so it’s not completely far off.

 That would be no problem by itself but the aesthetics and readability is suffering too when Futura doesn’t get anti-aliased (as font smoothing is called by the experts).

-but both of them and many others do not stay readable when you actually use them for body text in relatively small sizes around 14px.
+They do not stay readable when you actually use them for body text in relatively small sizes.

 Sadly the so called anti-aliasing renders most serif-fonts you would use in print unintelligible.

 Paying for Proxima Nova Alt?